tweag/nixpkgs-graph/README.md

 The procedures for generating graph have also been integrated into the `build.sh` file.
 The corresponding files will appear in the rawdata/ folder which are named `first_graph.png` & `nodes.csv`.

 For the first version of the graph, we used [pandas](https://pandas.pydata.org/) of python to process the json format data, and [networkx](https://networkx.org/) to build the graph.
-The entire program is contained in the `graph.py` file, and the corresponding `requirements.txt` file is provided.
-However, the python file will be run via `nix-shell`, so there is no need to use the user's native python interpreter.
+The entire program is contained in the `nixpkgs_nixpkgs_graph.py` file, and the corresponding `requirements.txt` file is provided.
+However, the python file will be run via `nix-shell` using the virtual environment `.venv`, so there is no need to use the user's native python interpreter.
 And there is no requirement for user's python environment.

-The `graph.py` file contains the following steps:
+The `nixpkgs_graph.py` file contains the following steps:

 1. Pre-processing of data:
     - Use `pandas` to read the json file, remove duplicate items and reorder the columns.